HTTP Request: General Settings

 SafeSearch uses the HTTP header request YouTube-Restrict: Strict or YouTube-Restrict: Moderate to set the YouTube content restriction level in the browser when users connect to these YouTube domains:

-The SafeSearch enforcement level for YouTube is available in Fireware OS v12.2.1 and higher.
+The SafeSearch enforcement level for YouTube is available in Fireware version 12.2.1 and higher.

 Enable logging for reports